dhruvsisodiya/career-forge-ai/README.md

 ## Overview

 Career Copilot helps students navigate the critical Class 10 → Class 11 transition.
 A student enters their favourite subjects, key skills, and areas of interest.
-The hybrid AI engine scores all 12 academic streams and returns a ranked recommendation with match scores, mapped courses, career pathways, and targeted follow-up questions when the result is ambiguous.
+The hybrid AI engine scores all 12 academic streams and retUrns a ranked recommendation with match scores, mapped courses, career pathways, and targeted follow-up questions when the result is ambiguous.

 ---